OpenNebula/docs/source/deployment/references/one_scalability.rst

 Scalability Testing and Tuning
 =============================================

 Determining the scalability of your cloud and how to improve it requires balancing many variables.
 There are several aspects that can limit the scalability of a cloud from the storage to the network backend, and no one solution meets everyone’s scalability goals.
 This guide firstly presents the scale limits of a single OpenNebula instance (single zone), and then provides some recommendations to tune your deployment for large scale.

-To extend the scale of your cloud beyond these limits, you can horizontally scale your cloud by adding new OpenNebula zones within a :ref:`federated deployment <introf>`.
+The general recommendation is to have no more than 2,500 servers and 10,000 VMs managed by a single instance.
+Better performance and higher scalability can be achieved with specific tuning of other components like the DB, or better hardware.
+In any case, to grow the size of your cloud beyond these limits, you can horizontally scale your cloud by adding new OpenNebula zones within a :ref:`federated deployment <introf>`.
 The largest OpenNebula deployment consists of 16 data center and 300,000 cores.

 Scalability Testing
 ==========================================